 For instance, the nutrients and fat-burning effects of an avocado—a nutrient-dense whole food that provides an excellent composition of fat, carbs, fiber, and protein—will always facilitate fat loss better than an equivalent caloric serving of potato chips.

-The role of ketones (bodies which are naturally elevated when in ketosis) in weight loss is to regulate our bodies’ use of fat as energy and enhance our ability to utilize fat without storing it on the body in excess.
+The role of ketones in weight loss is to regulate our bodies’ use of fat as energy and enhance our ability to utilize fat without storing it on the body in excess.

 Along with eating a very low-carb, high-fat ketogenic diet (VLCKD), the presence of increased ketone bodies, be it endogenous and made by the body or exogenous and supplemented, is also an excellent tool to regulate glucose and create stable blood sugar levels in the body.

-Blood sugar regulation is vital because when the processing and utilization of glucose malfunctions, insulin resistance will likely follow.
+Blood sugar regulation is vital because when the processing and utilization of glucose malfunctions, insulin resistance will likely follow and type 2 diabetes can result

 Insulin resistance causes excessive amounts of fat to accumulate in the liver, unlike when the body effectively processes insulin and oxidizes it into energy, which is then used within our skeletal muscle.